The After Show: What Happened to the McStays?

 Eventually it's towed because it was parked illegally in a shopping center right next to the border crossing.

-And then investigators who still haven't haven't declared a crime start pouring over this video and they think, ah, after like days and days and with the help of Good Samaritans, they're pouring over countless video feeds coming from the border terminal and they believe that they spot this family of four that matches the description of the mixtais crossing the border into Mexico.
+And then investigators who still haven't haven't declared a crime start pouring over this video and they think, ah, after like days and days and with the help of Good Samaritans, they're pouring over countless video feeds coming from the border terminal.

+And when they finally get those search warrants, they're able to go on the family computer.
 And there is some traffic and internet traffic about, you know, traveling to Mexico, staying there.

+He was very close to them.
 But still, there's no sign of anything.

 And that was what was so confounding about this case.